StuckBoy/blipblopblog/_posts/2023/01 - January/2023-01-18-i-beat-my-first-smt-game.md

 utilized, either to deal maximum damage with weakness-exploiting attacks, or allow for support or healing demons to prepare your party for the next round of enemy moves.

-Unfortunatley, it's not all positives when it comes to the press turn system.
+Unfortunately, it's not all positives when it comes to the press turn system.
 For instance, if you miss an attack, you waste the move you just used, and an _additional_ turn from your pool, regardless of whether you utilized the extra turns from them or not.
 In the worst case scenario, your attack is canceled out by an enemy, or reflected back at you.
 This means you lose **all remaining actions**.
 It heavily incentivizes you to study your opponent, and not abuse